 - The student(s) charged with the violation.

-- In cases of violence or alleged sexual misconduct, the claimant.
+- In cases of alleged violence or sexual misconduct, the claimant.

 - The administrator(s) conducting the hearing.

-- Student conduct board advisors and the Director of the Office of Rights and Responsibilities.
+- The Director of Rights and Responsibilities.

 - Support person to the students involved (1 per student – generally support persons are not allowed for witnesses/third parties except in cases of extreme extenuating circumstances).